GabrielSuen/Project-Starter/README.md

 in the top left of the game screen.
 Once the player passes that score, their score lights up
 - Be able to view a list of profiles with their high score and name
+- Be able to save the current leaderboard consisting of player names and scores
+- Be able to load the saved leaderboard from file